And how can it help you sell your business?

-There are substantially more privately-held businesses in this county than publicly-held firms.
-These privately-held businesses will most likely end up being sold outright someday if they are not passed on to the owners’ children or key employees of the business.
+There are substantially more privately-held businesses in this country than publicly-held firms.
+These privately-held companies will most likely end up being sold outright someday if they are not passed on to the owners’ children or key employees of the firm.

-Smart owners know that selling your business to a Private Equity Group is a great way to take some chips off the table and fund your future financial objectives.
+Smart owners know that selling your business to a Private Equity Group is an excellent way to take some chips off the table and fund your future financial objectives.
 In many cases, the Groups will want current management to remain to operate the company, giving them an interest in the future value appreciation of the business.

-So the Private Equity Group invests in privately-held businesses, thereby capitalizing on the earning and management synergies created by combining similar companies under one ownership group.
-The earnings, losses, and changes in value of the companies held in the Private Equity Fund by the Private Equity Group, flow back through the Group to the individual investors after the Group collects their management fees.
+So the Private Equity Group invests in privately-held businesses, thereby capitalizing on the learning and management synergies created by combining similar companies under one ownership group.
+The earnings, losses, and changes in the value of the companies held in the Private Equity Fund by the Private Equity Group flow back through the Group to the individual investors after the Group collects their management fees.

 Private Equity plays an important role for both owners of privately-held businesses looking to sell and for investors seeking higher returns on their investments.